 The Cornell Lab’s Ornithology: Comprehensive Bird Biology course deepens your understanding of birds and helps you master everything from anatomy and behavior to ecology and conservation.
 Worldwide in scope, the experience you gain will broaden your bird knowledge and give you a strong foundation in all things avian.

 You will be following in the footsteps of thousands of others who have transformed their perspective on birds with this self-paced university-level course over its forty-year history.

 Transform your understanding of birds

 Study birds with the comprehensive ornithology course from the Cornell Lab using the Handbook of Bird Biology, 3rd.
 Edition as your guide.
-Read each chapter in the Handbook, explore in more depth using the online materials embedded in this course, then take the exams to earn your badge and certificate.

 This course steps you through each chapter from the textbook.
 Lessons contain a short video from your instructors introducing key insights and curated collections of online resources to expand your knowledge base.
 Exams are divided up into individual quizzes that take 15-20 minutes to complete and provide immediate feedback to correct misconceptions and reinforce important facts.
 An expanded online glossary helps you learn how to express yourself like an ornithologist.
 You will also have the opportunity to have your questions answered by course instructors.